Resources Allocation Policy¶

 |qviz Visualization queue||yes||none required||2 (with NVIDIA Quadro K5000)||4||150||no||1 / 8h|

 The qfree queue is not free of charge.
 Normal accounting applies.
 However, it allows for utilization of free resources, once a Project exhausted all its allocated computational resources.
-This does not apply for Directors Discreation's projects (DD projects) by default.
-Usage of qfree after exhaustion of DD projects computational resources is allowed after request for this queue.
+This does not apply to Directors Discretion (DD projects) but may be allowed upon request.

 - qexp, the Express queue: This queue is dedicated for testing and running very small jobs.
 It is not required to specify a project to enter the qexp.
 There are 2 nodes always reserved for this queue (w/o accelerator), maximum 8 nodes are available via the qexp for a particular user.
 The nodes may be allocated on per core basis.
 No special authorization is required to use it.
 The maximum runtime in qexp is 1 hour.